informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Standard-file-formats-for-data-submission.md

 ## General file format requirements

+Here are the general file formats the ATLAS-D2K Center request for the following types of data to provide the most reproducibility and best user experience.

 ### Sequencing formats

 * .fastq
 * .bam

 ### High resolution image formats

-These are in order of desirability (providing the best user experience):
+These are in order of desirability:

 * Native file formats: CZI, LIF, LSM, VSI, Panaroma